gleu/pgstats/README.md

 README
 ======

-This repository contains the source of three executables.
+This repository contains the source of a collection of tools.

 pgstat is a vmstat-like tool for PostgreSQL.

+pgwaitevent gathers every wait event for a specific PID, grouping them by queries.

 pgcsvstat outputs PostgreSQL statistics views into CSV files.
 The idea is that you can load them on any spreadsheet to get the graphs you want.

-pgdisplay is
+pgdisplay is whatever it is :)

 Requirements
 ------------